Limited time only

 Price wars favor large retailers because their scale gives them more purchasing power.
 Trying to match their prices usually means shrinking your margins to unsustainable levels.

-Instead, compete on value.
+Compete on value instead.
 Customers will pay more for personalized service, unique products, convenience, and a better overall experience.
-Focus on what you offer that big retailers can't match.

 Negotiate strategically with suppliers